 Looking for the best place to retire?
-Many seniors are drawn to Schenectady NY for its access to high-quality healthcare services and affordable public transportation, along with Rivers Casino, Proctors Theater and its endless list of things to do also make Schenectady a top choice for retirees.
+Many seniors are drawn to Schenectady NY for its access to high-quality healthcare services and affordable public transportation, along with Rivers Casino, Proctors Theater and its endless list of things to do also make Schenectady a top choice for retirees looking for senior living near Schenectady, NY.

 1. Quality Healthcare